Give your team 20 'social minutes' a day to socializing with customers, partners and other

 1) Make 20 Visits a day

-Take your list of people and visit their sites in LinkedIn, Facebook or wherever they are.
+Take your list of people and visit their profile in LinkedIn, Facebook or wherever they are.

 Read their status and comment if you have something to say.
 If not just move on to the next.